Giving Jacob his due

 When I was teaching a course on the New Testament General Letters (Hebrews through Jude), I began by introducing the Book of Jacob, also known as the Book of James.
 Students were perplexed until they learned that Jacob is the proper translation of the Greek name Iakōbos.
 One student wrote later that knowing this “turned my understanding of the writing upside down.”
 Another observed that “with the name change, the loss of the Jewish lineage occurs.”

 So how did the Jewish name Ya’akov become so Gentilized as James?
 Since the 13th century, the form of the Latin name Iacomus began its use in English.
 In the 14th century, John Wycliffe made the first Bible translation into English and translated Iakobus as James.
 (However, in both the Old and New Testaments he arbitrarily used the name Jacob for the patriarch).
-In all future English translations the name stuck, especially after 1611, when King James I sponsored the translation then called the Authorized Version but since 1797 called the King James Bible.
+In all future English translations the name stuck, especially after 1611, when King James I sponsored the translation then called the Authorized Version.
+Since 1797 it has been called the King James Bible.

 So what is lost by using James instead of Jacob?
 First, it has created an awkwardness in academic writing.
 Scholars providing a transliteration of James indicate Iakōbos, which even lay readers know is not the same.
 Hershel Shanks has noted that the reason Israeli scholars failed to understand the significance of the eponymous ossuary is that they didn’t connect James with Ya’akov.1